 Lamps and outlets next to beds: This way you can charge your phone while you sleep, instead of just barely keeping it alive when you have a free moment to plug it in during the day.
 Lamps make it so that you don’t have to get ready in the dark, and other people can’t keep you awake flipping the room light on and off.

 Social atmosphere: Is the common room big and comfortable?
 What is the kitchen like?
 Does the hostel host or recommend any social events?
 Photos and reviews posted on hostel booking sites, as well as hostel websites themselves, can help you judge the ambiance and crowd.
 Some hostels are exactly like frat houses, others are like impersonal no-frills chain hotels.
 Some are cozy, some are wild.
-I personally prefer cozy-but-social, so that I can meet some nice people to go out with if I and my friends so choose, but not deal with wasted dudes trying to pee on me in the middle of the night.
+I personally prefer cozy-but-social, so that I can meet some nice people to go out with if I and my friends so choose, but not so social that I have to deal with wasted dudes trying to pee on me or climb into my bed in the middle of the night.